M.A. (Oxon.) (Literae humaniores, First class) Dip Law (City)

 Charles is regularly instructed to act for both claimants and defendants in accountant's negligence cases concerning liability for, among other things, audit services and tax advice.
 He was editor of the chapter on accountants in Jackson & Powell’s Professional Liability Precedents (Sweet & Maxwell, loose-leaf).

 He was instructed on behalf of the liquidators of BCCI in the audit litigation against Price Waterhouse and Ernst & Whinney (as they then were), at that time the largest accountant's negligence claim ever to have been brought.
-The litigation eventually settled, following a successful appeal against an order striking out large parts of the claim in which he was led (with Adrian Beltrami (now QC)) by John Powell QC: BCCI (Overseas) Ltd (in liquidation) v Price Waterhouse Lloyd's Law Rep (Banking) 85.
+The litigation eventually settled, following a successful appeal against an order striking out large parts of the claim: BCCI (Overseas) Ltd (in liquidation) v Price Waterhouse Lloyd's Law Rep (Banking) 85.

 Other more recent cases in which he has been instructed include: